-Task Force Co-coordinator: Dr. Lina M Valencia
+Task Force Co-coordinators: Dr. Lina M Valencia

-Task Force Co-coordinator: Dr. Juan Manuel Guayasamin
+and Dr. Juan Manuel Guayasamin

 The Atelopus Task Force was officially established in 2020 in response to the need to implement coordinated and collaborative actions to ensure the survival of harlequin toads.
 Harlequin toads comprise one of the most threatened genera of amphibians on the planet, with 81% of its species Endangered or Critically Endangered.
 Although only two species are assessed as Extinct, many are reduced to a few individuals in the wild or tens of individuals in captivity, and a total of 40 species have disappeared from their known localities and have not been seen since the early 2000s.
 The Atelopus Task Force is uniquely positioned to stimulate and conduct scientific research that will inform and advise the conservation of Atelopus and their habitats around the Neotropics.